 *This post was first published in June 2018.
 I’ve updated it to make a 9-inch pie and updated the images and article.*

-The dessert’s base is a custard made of egg yolks and cream that is sweetened with sugar.
-Often, it is flavored simply with vanilla, though you can find it made with many other things like chocolate, orange, and even lavender.
-The “burnt” part of its moniker comes from the caramelizing of the sugar topping, added after the custard has baked and cooled.
+The dessert’s base is a custard made of egg yolks and cream sweetened with sugar.
+It is often flavored simply with vanilla, though you can find it made with many other things like chocolate, orange, and even lavender.
+The “burnt” part of its title comes from the caramelizing of the sugar topping, added after the custard has been baked and cooled.

-You know crème brûlée from, well, from every high-end restaurant you’ve ever been to.
-What’s funny about this dessert is that, though it’s served in those fancy joints, it’s one of the least expensive and easiest desserts to make.
-They just like jacking up the price because of all those grave, circumflex, and acute accent marks that are hanging over its name.
+You know crème brûlée from every high-end restaurant you’ve ever been to.
+What’s funny about this dessert is that, though it’s served in those fancy joints, it’s one of the cheapest and easiest desserts to make.
+They like jacking up the price because of all those grave, circumflex, and acute accent marks hanging over its name.

-Two signs of a properly made crème brûlée are the exquisite sound of the “CRACK!” as you thwack your spoon through the hardened caramelized sugar shell and the creamy pudding that lies beneath.
+Two signs of a properly made crème brûlée are the cracking sound of the hardened caramelized sugar shell and the creamy pudding beneath.

-A 9-inch pie tin (plate), saucier for heating the cream, an electric hand mixer or whisk, and a rolling pin are the pieces of equipment you will use.
+You will use a 9-inch pie tin (plate), a saucier to heat the cream, an electric hand mixer or whisk, and a rolling pin.

 I’ll talk more about the garnish ingredients and equipment a little later.

-Yet and still, the pie shell must be blind-baked before you fill it with the custard.
-Blind baking is a way to get a jump start on baking the pie shell without the risk of burning what’s in the pie shell.
-It also virtually eliminates soggy bottoms due to not baking long enough (or baking under liquids).
+Blind baking the pie dough jump starts baking the shell without the risk of burning the filling inside.
+It also helps eliminate soggy bottoms due to not baking long enough (or baking under liquids).

 Roll the pie dough out into an 11-inch circle.
-Carefully transfer it to the 9-inch pie plate you’re baking this crème brûlée pie in and flute the edges however you like.
-Use the tines of a fork to pierce holes in the bottom of the pie shell.
+Carefully transfer it to the 9-inch pie plate and flute the edges of the dough in a decorative pattern.
+Use the tines of a fork to pierce venting holes in the bottom of the pie shell.
 Refrigerate the pie shell for 15-20 minutes to allow those edges time to set up.

-Once the chilling time for your pie shell is done, place a sheet of aluminum foil inside the cavity and weigh it down with 2 pounds of dried beans or ceramic pie weights.
+Place a sheet of aluminum foil inside the cavity of the chilled pie shell and weigh it down with 2 pounds of dried beans or ceramic pie weights.

-Now, if your pie plate is ceramic or glass, you need to let it warm up to prevent it from exploding in the searingly hot oven.
+Now, if your pie plate is ceramic or glass, let it warm up to prevent it from exploding in the searingly hot oven.
 Ten minutes is long enough to take the chill off of it.
-If your pie plate is metal, you can slide it into the preheated oven right after you fill the foil liner with the beans.
+If your pie plate is metal, you can slide it onto the oven rack after filling the foil liner with the beans.

 The beans keep the dough from puffing up and distorting as it bakes.
 The foil helps conduct the heat while separating the beans (or weights) from the pie dough.
 Remember those holes you poked in the dough earlier?
 They also help prevent bubbles in the dough.

-After twenty minutes, remove the pie plate from the oven and allow it to cool down for 5 minutes.
+Remove the pie plate from the oven after 20 minutes and allow it to cool for 5 minutes.
+Reduce the oven’s temperature to 350°F (177°C).

-Lift out the foil liner with the weights and allow both the weights and pie shell to cool for 20 minutes.
-Both dried beans and weights can be reused, so be sure to save them once they’ve cooled.
+Lift out the foil liner with the weights and allow the pie crust to cool for 20 minutes.
+Dried beans and pie weights can be reused, so save them once they’ve cooled.

-If you want to blind bake your pie shell in advance, you can do so up to 2 months ahead.
-You can freeze the pie shell after allowing it to cool (after you blind bake it).
-Once it’s frozen, wrap it carefully in plastic film and a layer of foil and store it in the freezer for up to 2 months.
-When you’re ready to use it, you don’t even need to thaw it, Just unwrap it and fill it.
+You can blind-bake pie shells up to 2 months ahead, then freeze the pie shell after allowing it to cool.
+Once frozen solid, wrap it carefully in plastic film and a layer of foil and store it in the freezer for up to 2 months.
+You don’t need to thaw it when you’re ready to use it; unwrap it and fill it.

 In a 1 or 2-quart saucepan, bring the heavy cream, vanilla bean paste, and salt up to a steaming point over medium heat.
 Adding the salt to the cream helps to dissolve it faster.
 Keep an eye on the cream.
 You only want it to steam, not even come up to a simmer.